 Overview of Andes Risk Score

-Many people want to see a risk score on the scale of 0-100, because it is easy to understand.
-There is an easy way to arrive at such a risk scale.
+Many people prefer a 0–100 risk score because it is intuitive and easy to understand.
+There is a simple way to derive this scale.

-Within the Andes Risk Platform, you can get a risk score ranging from 0-100 by multiplying the volatility (standard deviation) of your portfolio by 5.
-For instance, the volatility of a 100% equity portfolio is typically below 20, which translates to a risk score close to 100 when multiplied by five.
+Within the Andes Risk platform, a risk score is calculated by multiplying a portfolio’s volatility (standard deviation) by 5, resulting in a score that typically falls between 0 and 100.
+For example, a 100% equity portfolio usually has a volatility below 20, which translates to a risk score close to 100 when multiplied by five.

-The risk score can be above 100 for very risk investments or during turbulent times.
-For example, Bitcoin's risk score can surpass 100.
-This article, How Risky is Bitcoin?, explains our methodology in detail.
+In some cases, the risk score may exceed 100 for very high-risk investments or during periods of market turbulence.
+For instance, Bitcoin’s risk score can surpass 100.
+The article How Risky Is Bitcoin? explains this methodology in more detail.

-A risk score can also be used to quantify an investor’s risk tolerance because our patented Risk Tolerance Test maps the investor’s choice directly to one of the advisor’s models.
+The risk score can also be used to quantify an investor’s risk tolerance, as our patented Risk Tolerance Test maps the investor’s selection directly to one of the advisor’s models.

 Assigning a Risk Score to a Model